 Not because you are not impressive.
 Because your headline is not answering the only question they came to answer: is this person relevant to my problem right now?

 This is the fastest fix on your entire LinkedIn profile.
-You can do it today.
-If you want Jennifer to rewrite it for you, the $100 Jennavi audit covers the full profile.
+You can score your current headline today for free using the LinkedIn Profile Audit, which scores your headline, About section, and Experience separately and tells you exactly what to change.
+If you want Jennifer to rewrite it with full strategic context, the $100 Jennavi audit covers the full profile.

 The five headline mistakes founders make, and what to do instead